Utilities

 friction (float) – Langevin friction coefficient (for NVT).

-ttime (float) – Thermostat time constant in fs (for NPT Nose-Hoover).
+ttime (float) – Thermostat time constant in fs.
+For

 - Return type: